ravanspell/verifijs/README.md

 express-validation is aligant validation library that inpired by laravel freamwork.

 - Express validation is very light weight validation library.
 - Express validation use very limited number of dependencies.
-(It is useig database driver packges such as mysql,mongodb,postgresql only).
+(It is useing database driver packges such as mysql,mongodb,postgresql only).
 - Express validation define validation enable defined chained validation rule schema.It allow use multiple validations to single input.

 - It allow use even database based validations.
 For instance : If you want to check some data wether already in the database or not express validation allow check value by simply define a schema.